A spicy, ginger cookie with European roots

 Cooking for a crowd?

-The recipe makes about four dozen little morsels but this gingersnap recipe doubles well, in case you want to make them for a bakesale or Holiday party.
+The recipe makes about four dozen small rounds.
+But this gingersnaps recipe doubles well, in case you want to make these cookies for a bake sale or Holiday party.
 It’s one of those reliable recipes you’ll want to reach for every time you need to make cookies.

 - 4 cups flour